fugu-chop/launch_school/daily_logs/10_daily_log_jun2021.md

 __*Thoughts*__<br/>
 Finished off the Regex module.
 It didn't really take that long, and I'm glad I did it.
 I now have a basic background of regex, and can actually reason through some regex related problems.
 I've started the Database Foundations course for now, but I think I'll actually pivot and do the HTML course, as I'm thinking about the potential projects to build on using knowledge from LS175, before I go onto the standard course material to assessment preparation cycle.

+##### 07/06/21 (Mon)
+__*Concepts covered*__<br/>
+- LS175 - Optional Projects
+  - Contact List
+- LS180 - Database Foundations
+  - Introductory Material

+__*Time spent*__<br/>
+132 minutes

+__*Thoughts*__<br/>
+After some more thinking, I've come to the conclusion that I'm better off just doing 2 optional projects from LS175 while continuing LS180.
+I don't think it's fully worth going through HTML/CSS - it would simply add complexity, when what I'm really trying to do is just better understand the backend components - I can always come back and add polish to them later.

+Designing an application is quite hard, especially from an application logic front - what classes should exist, how they should interact are all strange to me.
+More practice is both good and fun at this stage.